 There is always room for improvements.
 If tasks, most times, start and finish as Emails, what is the point of jumping back and forth between different tools?

-Our philosophy guides us to always deliver the best solution in the simpler way, so our clients just don’t have to think about they have to do, it becomes something natural.
+Our philosophy guides us to always deliver the best solution in a simpler way, so our clients just don’t have to think about they have to do, it becomes something natural.

 Just imagine: if a shared inbox could have all the key features for project management, would people need to leave their inbox?

 Instead of going through many apps, your work could flow in your email inbox.
 Now, picture a Trello-style Kanban view to your email, with functionalities not only for project management but also for CRM and Helpdesk.